Crio-WFH/Chrome-extensions/NotesTaker - Javascript/Readme.md

 This extension is used to extract useful information from the webpages in the form of notes and then download the notes to your local machine for future use.

-- This Extension is Built using Javascript and follows all Chrome's **Content Security Policy** Restrictions.

 ## Demo Video
 - For Demo Video, [Click Here](https://youtu.be/PWAq1EMiMPM).